vdtdg/linkedin-feed-locker/README.md

 You can still press the button for 1.5 seconds to unlock the feed:
 ![A progress bar appears on click](/docs/unlocking.png "A progress bar appears on click")

-People who post on LinkedIn are getting better and better every day at catching your attention (and mine!).
+People posting on LinkedIn are getting better and better every day at catching your attention (and mine!).

 They post entrancing pictures and gripping hooks to get you to read their content.